AmirRMoezi/OpenBMC-Preparation/README.md

 Do not use Bitbake as root.
 </code>
 </pre>
-It says that yoy should not have root access in the terminal in which you are executing setup and bitbake commands as was said in Step 4.
+The instructions highlight that you should avoid utilizing root access within the terminal where you're executing the 'setup' and 'bitbake' commands, as outlined in Step 4.
 ## Fetcher failure for URL: 'https://yoctoproject.org/connectivity.html'
-  This error says that there is a problem in your internet connection or your ISP or network is blocking the above URL.
-Check it and if it was not solved, add 'CONNECTIVITY_CHECK_URIS = "URL"' to this file :
+This error message indicates an issue with your internet connection, or it's possible that your ISP or network is obstructing the provided URL.
+Please verify your connection and if the problem persists, consider adding 'CONNECTIVITY_CHECK_URIS = "URL"' to this file:
 <pre>
 <code>
 openbmc/poky/meta/conf/sanity.conf
 </code>
 </pre>
-Replace 'URL' with any URL accesssible from your network.
-This is the method Bitbake uses to chech internet access.
+Substitute 'URL' with any accessible URL from your network.
+This is the method that Bitbake employs to verify internet connectivity.

 ## Warning: ... do_fetch: Failed to fetch URL ..., attemting mirrors if available
-  This warning indicates that there is a problem in downloading some files from the URL mentioned in warning the message because of internet connection problems.
-It tries to fetch it from mirror links if available.
-Else, it raises an error and the process will be stopped.
+This warning means that some files couldn't be downloaded from the URL mentioned due to internet connection problems.
+The system tries other links if there are any available.
+If not, an error occurs and the process stops.

 ## Error: ... do_fetch: Fetcher failure: ...
-  This error indicates that there downloading some files has been faced serious problems because of internet connection problems.
-Try to check your internet connection or change it if possible.
-Then, execute Bitbake command again.
-Note that executing the Bitbake command after facing an error, does not start the process from the beginning and continues from the last successfull task done.
+This error means that downloading certain files has encountered significant problems due to internet connection issues.
+Please check your internet connection or consider switching it if feasible.
+Once that's done, try running the Bitbake command again.
+It's important to note that if you execute the Bitbake command after encountering an error, it won't restart the process from scratch; it'll resume from the point of the last successfully completed task.

 ## Error: The postinstall intercept hook '...' failed
-  This error relates to executing some commands in the files located in this path:
+This error is associated with running specific commands found within the files located at this particular path:
 <pre>
 <code>
 openbmc/poky/scripts/postinst-intercepts
 </code>
 </pre>
-To solve this error, you should change the permission of the files below in the path to 644.
-Then, run the Bitbake command again.
+To address this error, you need to modify the permissions of the files listed below within the specified path to 644.
+Afterward, proceed to execute the Bitbake command again.
 <pre>
 <code>
 update_gio_module_cache